-Irresistibly refreshing and naturally derived, the piña colada is the perfect drink to sip on a beach, to batch up for friends, or to change up your standard happy hour regimen.
-While we may be on the opposite side of the calendar from National Piña Colada Day, there’s never a wrong time to enjoy a well-made piña colada.
-The creamy combination of rum, coconut cream, fresh pineapple juice, and crushed ice is an irresistible treat that couldn't be easier to make, and using the right piña colada rum makes them even more irresistible.
+A piña colada is the perfect drink to sip on a beach, to whip up for a girl's night, or to change up your standard happy hour, but having the best rum for piña coladas is key.
+The combination of coconut cream, fresh pineapple juice, and crushed ice is a classic tropical treat that couldn't be easier to make, and using the right piña colada rum makes them even more irresistible.

 One of Puerto Rico’s most loved exports, rum is typically made from distilling the fermented juice of sugar cane, sugar cane syrup, and sugar cane molasses.
 Many believe that aged rum is finer than fresh, as the distilled beverage is usually aged in the same oak barrels that previously held whiskey or bourbon.
 However, which rum is best is really up to your personal tastes.
 For example, for the lightest rums, you'll want something from the Caribbean, while a rum that most closely resembles vodka will be found in a product of Puerto Rico.

 You’ll be hard-pressed to find a more versatile, cost-effective, and cocktail-ready rum for piña coladas.
 But it’s not just Bacardí’s smoothness (or price point) that we love.
-This ultra-drinkable rum has just the right sweetness and flavor to stand up to fruit flavors without overpowering them.
+This ultra-drinkable rum has just the right amount of sweetness and flavor to stand up to fruit flavors without overpowering them.